 Access

 You can access the Daikiretto from both Kamikochi and Shinhotaka.
-Since Shinhotaka is easier to reach by car we chose that route.

 If coming by car park at the free parking lot next to Shinzanso.

-If coming by public transportation take the bus to Hirayu Onsen and there change to the Shinhotaka bus.
+Take the bus to Hirayu Onsen and there change to the Shinhotaka bus.

 Trail description